 Here, you’ll have the opportunity to participate in summer internships — including paid research positions — in Maine as well as in Massachusetts, Michigan, Utah, Nevada, Colorado, Montana, Oregon, California and Florida.

-And if you’re interested in experiences farther afield, our Biology program regularly offers affordable, short-term May Term travel courses to the U.S. Virgin Islands and Costa Rica.
+And if you’re interested in experiences farther afield, our Biology program regularly offers affordable, short-term May Term travel courses to Iceland and Costa Rica.

 If you’re interested in a Bio-Medical career, internships are available with regional research labs such as Maine’s renowned Mt.
 Desert Island Biological Laboratory (MDIBL), Maine hospitals and Maine bio-tech firms.